MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-secure-connection-workspace.md

 # Troubleshoot private endpoint connection problems

-When you connect to an Azure Machine Learning workspace that's configured with a private endpoint, you might encounter a *403* error or a message saying that access is forbidden.
+When you connect to an Azure Machine Learning workspace configured with a private endpoint, you might encounter a *403* error or a message saying that access is forbidden.
 This article explains how you can check for common configuration problems that cause this error.

 > [!TIP]
 > Before using the steps in this article, try the Azure Machine Learning workspace diagnostic API.
 It can help identify configuration problems with your workspace.
 For more information, see [How to use workspace diagnostics](how-to-workspace-diagnostic-api.md).